hdvanegasm/hdvanegasm/README.md

 😄 My name is Hernán Darío Vanegas Madrigal.
 I have a Bachelor's degree in Computer Engineering and Bachelor's degree in Mathematics.
 I'm currently an MSc. student in Applied Mathematics at National University of Colombia.
 I am interested in cryptography and algorithm analysis.
 In general, I am interested in applying abstract mathematic concepts to computer science areas.

-🌱 I am currently learning secure multi-party computation and its applications to machine learning.
+🌱 I am currently learning secure multi-party computation and its applications to machine learning and genomics algorithms.
+Also, I'm interested in learning Rust.

 <!--
 **hernan232/hernan232** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.